Calm1403/CalmBot/README.md

 - $send_fox / $fox - This asks CalmBot to display a cute fox.
 - $send_dog / $dog - This asks CalmBot to display a cute dog.
 - $send_meme / $meme - This asks CalmBot to display a funny.
+- $boredom / $bored - This asks CalmBot to give you a task to fulfill.